pfunks/TCTest/test_faq.md

 # Site Navagation

-## What do the home, new, hot, trending, and promoted links show?
+## What do the Home, New, Hot, Trending, and Promoted links show?

 These are various ways to sort blog posts.